Thunderbird (John Proudstar)

-Thunderbird (John Proudstar) is a fictional superhero appearing in American comic books published by Marvel Comics.
+Thunderbird (John Proudstar) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Len Wein and artist Dave Cockrum, the character first appears in Giant-Size X-Men #1 (May 1975).
-Thunderbird was a short-lived member of the Second Genesis group of X-Men gathered together in this issue, as he died on their second mission.
+Thunderbird was a short-lived member of the Second Genesis group of X-Men gathered in the issue, as he died on their second mission, where they tried to chase down Count Nefaria.
+His death is also depicted in X-Men: Grand Design – Second Genesis #1, where his death is witnessed by Banshee, and felt deeply by the X-Men and Charles Xavier.

 An Apache Native American and Human Mutant, John Proudstar possesses superhuman athletic ability.
-Since his death, the character has been temporarily brought back to life in the Necrosha and Chaos War storylines.
-His brother, James Proudstar, known first as Thunderbird, and then as Warpath, is also a mutant and X-Men with similar capabilities.
+Since his death, Thunderbird was temporarily brought back to life during the Necrosha and Chaos War storylines, before being permanently resurrected after the establishment of Krakoa.
+His brother James Proudstar, known first as Thunderbird, and then as Warpath, is also a mutant and X-Men with similar capabilities.

 In addition to his mainstream incarnations, Thunderbird has been depicted in other fictional universes.
 The most notable alternative version of the character is a member of the original Exiles team.
-In other media, Thunderbird is one of the main characters adapted to the live-action television series The Gifted, which debuted in 2017, portrayed by the actor Blair Redford.
+In other media, Thunderbird is one of the main characters in the live-action television series The Gifted, portrayed by Blair Redford.